atworle/vectoralignment/README.md

 - The central alignment method uses mean-centering and an orthogonal Procrustes-like rotation computed by SVD (`numpy.linalg.svd`) to align target models to the base model.
 - Probe sets for thematic centroids are defined in `visualizations.py` (variable `PROBES`) and can be adjusted to your research questions.

-## Contact

-If you want help adapting the scripts to other corpora, adding new probes, or extending visualizations, open an issue or edit this README with suggested improvements.

----
-Generated README to describe repository scripts and usage.
-Use `--help` on each script for more detailed flags.